ramanpiritha/exno1/README.md

+# Exno:1 Data Cleaning Process using python

 # Name:Piritharaman R
 # Reg no: 212223230148

-# Exno:1
-Data Cleaning Process

 # AIM
 To read the given data and perform data cleaning and save the cleaned data to a file.